 PGS is an exceedingly complex procedure.
 Here at Compass we want to guide you and ensure you choose a treatment plan that is apporpriate for your circumstances.
-If you want to learn more about PGS and how it can benefit your treatment, fill out the form below and one of our scientists will be in touch, or scroll down to read more.
+If you want to learn more about PGS and how it can benefit your treatment, please complete the form below and one of our scientists will be in touch, or scroll down to read more.

 All pregnancies have some risk of chromosome abnormality.
 In fact, it is estimated that the leading cause of miscarriage is chromosomal abnormalities with approximately half of all embryos carrying the wrong number of chromosomes.
 This risk increases as women age.

 PGS reduces the need for double embryo transfer by identifying the embryo that has the best chances of success.
 A healthy embryo is the major contributing factor behind successful pregnancy.
-PGS maximises your chances for success by ensure that the first embryo selected in the embryo which is most likely to implant successful and deliver a healthy baby.
+PGS maximises your chances for success by ensuring that the first embryo selected is most likely to implant successfully and deliver a healthy baby.

 When you undergo PGS it isn’t possible to receive a "fresh" transfer as all cells have to be analysed after the embryo reaches day 5.
 This means that all embryos are frozen and transferred after analysis has been completed.

 The turn around time for screening is 2-3 weeks.
-This may, however, be increased depending on volume.
+However, this may be increased depending on volume.